 The ritual relationship is a type of hieros gamos, a holy wedding or tryst, performed by actors representing the goddess and monarch.
 The part of Nanaya might be taken by a high priestess of the temple.

 As time goes by, Nanaya gains warrior aspects.
 Especially in Borsippa, where she's called Eurshaba Nanaya, she is worshipped apart from her prior (sometime) spouse Nabu.
-In Borsippa the consort of Nabu is Tashmetum, Her name means 'the Lady who Listens'.
+In Borsippa the consort of Nabu is Tashmetum, meaning 'the Lady who Listens'.

 Nanaya takes a step outside the box of Love and Sex Goddesses, as she's not ruled by Venus.
-She's more connected to the Moon.
-As such she may have oracular or divination aspects.
+She's connected to the Moon.
+As such she has oracular or divination aspects.

 She's associated with ziqqu, a spice.
 The name means "alkaline plant".
 It could refer to Seidlitzia rosmarinus, an ancient world healing herb, one of several which grow well in alkaline soil.